Kron4ek/Wine-Builds/README.md

 ---

+**Vanilla** builds is a regular upstream Wine without additional patches.

+---

+**Staging** builds compiled with Staging patch set.
+Staging contain many patches that are not present in regular (vanilla) Wine.
+It adds new functions to Wine, fixes many bugs and sometimes improves performance.

+---

-**ESYNC** builds compiled with Staging, ESYNC and PBA patches.
-They are also contain ESYNC compatibility fixes from Tk-Glitch GitHub repository.
+**ESYNC** builds compiled with **Staging** and **ESYNC** patches, and some versions also compiled with **PBA** patches.
+They are also contain ESYNC compatibility fixes from Tk-Glitch github repository.

+**ESYNC** improves performance in games by reducing CPU load. **PBA** improves performance many Direct3D games (but not all).

-Other **patches** that are used in these builds:
+Other patches that are used in ESYNC builds:

 * Use Clock Monotonic		(for better performance)
 * PoE fix			(fix for Path of Exile DX11 renderer)